microfossil/particle-classification-onnx/README.md

 -Clicking on the “Snapshot” button captures an image and saves it in the “saving folder” (again, we recommend keeping the saving folder by default on the Desktop).
 The image will be saved in the `/Desktop/RaCAM_IS_output/Image_acquisition/` directory following the core name and sample name provided.
 If you also selected “Image segmentation”: “Yes”, and / or “Image recognition”:  Yes”, the corresponding images will also be saved in the `/Desktop/RaCAM_IS_output/Image_processing/` and `/Desktop/RaCAM_IS_output/Image_recognition/` directories, respectively.

--Clicking on the “Batch processing” button allows you to process an existing batch of image (either do segmentation on a batch of existing original FOV images, or identify a batch of segmented images, or both) by unselecting “Image_acquisition” and selecting “Image_processing” and / or “Image_recognition”: “Yes”.
+-Clicking on the “Batch processing” button allows you to process an existing batch of images (either do segmentation on a batch of existing original FOV images, or identify a batch of segmented images, or both) by unselecting “Image_acquisition” and selecting “Image_processing” and / or “Image_recognition”: “Yes”.
 You will be asked to choose and enter a folder, which should be a “core” directory containing “sample” directories, containing images.

 -Clicking the “Census data” button generates a census table containing taxa in columns and samples in rows, by counting the number of images located in “class” subdirectories in “sample” directories in the `/Desktop/RaCAM_IS_output/Temp/` directory automatically generated when automated recognition is performed.
 After performing the census counting, this directory is automatically deleted.